 I avoid toners with alcohol altogether.
 Toners are the closest layer to the skin since they comprise the first step of the skincare routine.
 Their impact is felt immediately.
 To be brutally honest, I would not have purchased this one after reviewing the INCI but it was gifted so as a sign of respect to the brand, I decided to try it.

 To my surprise, it performed well, better than expected.
 I actually liked it.
 However, the effect of the alcohol became all too apparent when I started using this in combination with the Goodal Moisture Barrier Liquid and Innisfree Green Tea Seed Serum in an attempt to finish up these products.
 You see, all three formulas contain a good percentage of alcohol.
 Individually, none caused me any irritation.
 However, layering products with alcohol had a nasty impact on my skin.
-After including all three in the one routine for a few days, I found my skin react with a breakout of redness and irritation.
+After including all three in the one routine for a few days, I found my skin reacted with a breakout of redness and irritation.
 It flared up a lot!
 Needless to say, I instantly stopped using all three and reached for my recovery products to help soothe my skin which took around a week.
+I discarded the remaining product.

 I can only conclude that in the long term, this toner would have damaged my moisture barrier with extended alcohol exposure.